 Resident Chaplains, in partnership with some CL&L programs and staff, provide spiritual programming for residents.
 The chapel experiences in this section allow residents to get a chapel credit while participating in the spiritual programming provided by their Resident Chaplain.
 The type of program varies based on the residential community and the chaplain but is always designed to meet the spiritual needs of the unique, residential community.
 This category does not include the morning or evening prayers hosted in residential chapels.
 See Community Prayers for those options.

-Chapel options for residents of Allen and Dawson Hall.
+Chapel options for displaced residents of Allen and Dawson Hall.
 This chapel section will be lead by the Resident Chaplain with focuses on spiritual practices, Bible study, and building in-hall relationships.

 CHA 1088-03 Chapel at Collins 1